puritys/nodejs-phplike/README.md

 Chinese Readme: https://github.com/puritys/nodejs-phplike/wiki/%E4%B8%AD%E6%96%87%E7%89%88-Readme

-This project's purpose is to implement some useful PHP functions for Node.js or Io.js.
+This project's purpose is to implement some useful PHP functions for Node.js and Io.js.

-Node.js is a event-driven language and it's methods usually use asynchronous IO.
-Asynchronous IO is not a bad way for any web system.
-But sometimes, we want to make code be readable and easier to be maintainable.
-The phplike support many synchronous functions for Node.js.
+Node.js is a event-driven language and it has many asynchronous methods.
+The asynchronous IO is not a bad way for a web system.
+But sometimes, we want to make code readable and easier to keep better maintenance.
+The phplike supports many synchronous functions for Node.js.

-Phplike support synchronous functions such as "exec", "curl", "fsockopen" executing without callback function.
+Phplike supports synchronous functions such as "exec", "curl", "fsockopen" that can execute without callback functions.
 It can reduce the number of callback functions, also will make the code easier to maintain, and phplike provide the function cUrl which is just like php's function called curl.
 It will let you make a HTTP request synchronously.

 * npm: https://npmjs.org/package/phplike
 * All version: https://registry.npmjs.org/phplike